kwonus/Quelle-Obsolete/Quelle.md

 | Ordinary statement                         | "search for this text" // "search for other text"          |
 | Ordinary statement with a dependent clause | "search for this text" // "search for other text" \| print |

+**TABLE 3-2 -- Examples of Quelle statement types**

-In the last example above, the final print verb is the dependent clause.
-Dependent clauses are identified as the statement that begins after the pipe symbol ( | ).
+In the last example in Table 3-2, the final verb phrase, namely *print*, is the dependent clause.
+Dependent clauses are identified as a segment that begins after the pipe symbol ( | ).
 There are two functions associated with dependent clauses: printing search results and defining macros.
 Macro definitions are a mechanism of making Quelle extensible by the user.
-Macros are defined the next section and are often referred to as "statement labels".
+Macros are defined in the next section and are also referred to as "statement labels".
 Printing is described in section IX.

 Consider this example of executing SEARCH: